Need Help? Give us a call.

 “I run my business out of my camera bag and my computer bag,” says Alexa Klorman, owner of Alexa Drew Photography in New York City.
 “Because you don’t need to use film anymore—you used to have to buy that—the overhead every month is just my travel to and from my sessions, and any sort of expenses in running the business.”

 If you already have things like a camera body, lens, and flash, you’re on your way.
-They don’t even have to be very good pieces of equipment—just yet.
+They don’t even have to be very good or expensive pieces of equipment—just yet.
 Here’s how you go from hobby photographer to a professional.

 Once you have your business plan settled, it’s time to start shooting.
 You need evidence that you’re actually a photographer.
-Your Instagram photos of your lunch probably won’t cut it here.
+Your Instagram photos of your brunch probably won’t cut it here.
 Depending on what you plan to focus on—whether it’s weddings, newborns, corporate events, or some combination of multiple areas—you need to start accumulating samples to showcase your abilities.

 How do you get that first client?
 Consider a free shoot or two to get yourself off the ground.

 “My business started five years ago now,” says Klorman.
 “I gave my first client a free session because I knew I wanted to focus on newborns.
-There was a co-worker who was pregnant, and I said, ‘Hey, I’m starting a business for myself, and I would be thrilled to gift you a newborn session, assuming you’d be alright with me then using the photos to promote the business.’
+There was a co-worker who was pregnant, and I said, ‘Hey, I’m starting a business for myself, and I would be thrilled to gift you a newborn session, assuming you’d be alright with me then using the photos to promote the business.'”

 “From there I built my website, and I used the photos from that session to fill out my website.
 That was the only session I ever gave for free,” she adds.